Who spoke about plastic pollution?

 CEO of Surfers Against Sewage and self-proclaimed surfing and beach enthusiast, Hugo Tagholm had some hard-hitting truths for his talk.
 Hugo will be speaking again next term along with 25+ new speakers who have joined the campaign.
 Thank you Hugo!

-Mike Coupe, CEO Sainsbury’s, Oasis Academy, Isle of Sheppey
+Mike Coupe, CEO of Sainsbury’s, Oasis Academy, Isle of Sheppey

 The CEO of Sainsbury’s, Mike Coupe travelled to the Isle of Sheppey to speak to students about Sainsbury’s commitment to the UK plastics pact, their work with the Woodlands Trust and how students can take part in the #PlasticsChallenge.